dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 2. Search GitHub for widely used, labor-intensive functionalities.
 Develop a library with both free and premium versions to streamline these processes.
 3. Translate a library from one programming language to another and create a library with free and premium versions.
 For examples, Plotly Pro is a paid Python library and can be translated to Java.

+## Software Services
+Software Services domain just like Software Frameworks can be profitable for software developers.
+However, creating Services is more challenging due to the need to manage infrastructure, deployment, and security.
+On the other hand, Services have a broader audience as businesses can directly use them, while Frameworks are primarily for other developers.
+The strategy for finding a niche in Software Services are somewhat different.
+Here creators should have some knowledge in bussiness that they are going to serve.